 What a divorce hearing will do is determine who gets what in terms of child custody, property division, and more.
 When you file for divorce, you will outline the proposed terms and conditions.
 In an uncontested divorce, your partner may agree to these terms and there is nothing more to do but sign the paperwork.
 In a contested divorce, your partner will have his own terms and conditions and you may need the court to determine what happens next.
 In a mediation or collaborative divorce, you and your partner may agree to sit down and try to work everything out without court interference.
 In a default divorce, however, your partner will not respond to the paperwork at all.

 Although a default divorce process may be a frustrating situation, it can work to your benefit.
 You can avoid the complications and expensive legal fees, especially if you end up in court.
 It also means that you will get what you have requested.

 When there are children involved, default divorce can be a little more complicated, as your partner must supply information regarding income and personal expenses in order to determine child support payments.
-What we can do is help you draft the paperwork and notify your spouse of what has happened.
-If you are contemplating divorce or if you have filed for divorce and received nothing back, let our team at Goldstein Law Office help you.
+Lawyers can help you draft the paperwork and notify your spouse of what has happened.
+If you are contemplating divorce or if you have filed for divorce and received nothing back, let lawyers help you.